UWB-ACM/Hackathon-Docs-2020/_docs/coc.md

 * computing experience or lack of
 * chosen programming language or tech stack

-We do not tolerate harassment of hackathon participants in any form.
+We do not tolerate harassment of hackathon participants, judges, mentors, volunteers, or organizers in any form.
 Sexual language and imagery is not appropriate at any hackathon venue; this includes the following:

 * hacks
 * talks, presentations, or demos